Tom Homer: London Irish

 Homer also kicked two penalties in the Exiles' 38–17 win over Worcester on 15 March 2009, and kicked eight from eight (six penalties and two conversions) against Northampton Saints on 22 March 2009.
-At the start of the 2012-13 Premiership campaign Homer stated that he wanted to be known for more than just his kicking and was looking to get more involved and to use the opportunity of the attacking blueprint of coach Brian Smith to do so.
+At the start of the 2012-13 Premiership campaign Homer stated he wanted to be known for more than just his kicking and was looking to get more involved and to use the opportunity of the attacking blueprint of coach Brian Smith to do so.
 Homer cites former England centre Mike Catt as a major influence.

 Bath

-On 23 January 2015, London Irish announced that Homer would leave the club at the end of the 2014-15 season, on resultant expiry of his contract.
+On 23 January 2015, London Irish announced that Homer would leave the club at the end of the 2014-15 season on expiry of his contract.
 On 11 February 2015, Homer officially signed for Bath with immediate effect, following the departure of Gavin Henson to Bristol Rugby.

 Return to London Irish

-In July 2020 it was confirmed that Homer has rejoined former club London Irish.
+In July 2020 it was confirmed Homer had rejoined former club London Irish.

-In February 2021 it was confirmed that Homer would leave London Irish to join French Pro D2 side Montauban ahead of the 2021–22 season.
+In February 2021 it was announced Homer would leave London Irish to join French Pro D2 side Montauban ahead of the 2021–22 season.
 However, it was later confirmed he had retired with immediate effect.